isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2074.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
+Direct Purchase

 ### Support Level
-Up to % for SMEs <br>
+Up to 80% for SMEs <br>
+N.A. for non-SMEs

+### Things to Note
-Up to - Minimally semi-automated
+- Minimally semi-automated
 - Minimally 1 unit/1 nozzle system to provide accurate filling into applicable units
 - Volumetric or weight based filling
 - Touchscreen display (optional)